Spare Strategy Analysis and Design for Mega Satellite Constellations Using Markov Chain: Preliminaries

 \subsubsection{Orbital Maneuver}

 This research assumes that all orbit transfers are conducted using coplanar Hohmann transfers, and out-of-plane maneuvers are excluded due to their inefficiency in terms of delta-v.
 To facilitate these transfers, spare satellites are grouped with a transfer bus into a single batch.
-In a Hohmann transfer, the mass of fuel $m_\text{fuel}$ needed for the transfer is computed as:
+For a propulsive maneuver, the mass of fuel $m_\text{fuel}$ required for a given $\Delta v$ is computed as:

 where $m_\text{dry}$ is the dry mass of the spacecraft (e.g., set of spares and transfer bus), $v_\text{ex}$ is the effective exhaust velocity and $\Delta v$ is the velocity increment for the transfer.
-The $\Delta v$ for this transfer can be calculated as follows:
+For the Hohmann transfer considered here, the required $\Delta v$ is calculated as follows:

 where $\mu_\oplus$ is the Earth's gravitational constant, and $a_\text{p} $ and $a_\text{c} $ ($a_\text{c} >a_\text{p} $) are the radii of initial (parking) and final (constellation) orbits, respectively.